Jesse Ed Davis: Career

 Two more solo albums followed: in 1972 Ululu, which included the original release of Harrison's "Sue Me, Sue You Blues", and in 1973 Keep Me Comin, occasionally listed as Keep On Coming.
 Around this time, Davis began playing with John Lennon, for whom he played lead guitar on the albums Walls and Bridges (1974) and Rock 'n' Roll (1975).
 In addition, Davis was a guest performer on other albums by former Beatles: Harrison's Extra Texture (1975) and Starr's Goodnight Vienna (1974) and Ringo's Rotogravure (1976).

 In the late summer and fall of 1975, he performed with the Faces as second guitarist throughout their final US tour.
 It was on this tour that Davis became addicted to drugs.

 After the Faces tour, Davis continued to work as a session player.
 In addition to the artists listed above, Davis contributed to albums by Eric Clapton, Rod Stewart, Keith Moon, Steve Miller, Guthrie Thomas, Harry Nilsson, Ry Cooder, David Cassidy, Willie Nelson, Neil Diamond, Rick Danko, Van Dyke Parks and others.
 He played on Leonard Cohen's Death of a Ladies' Man (1977), produced by Phil Spector.

 In 1977, Davis moved to Hawaii.
 In 1981, he returned to Los Angeles broke and ravaged by drug and alcohol addiction.
 In and out of clinics, Davis disappeared from the music industry for a time, spending much of the 1980s dealing with alcohol and drug addiction.
 In 1985 he formed and played in the Graffiti Band, which coupled his music with the poetry of the Native American activist John Trudell (American Indian Movement).
-The result of this collaboration was the album, released initially only on cassette, called "AKA Grafitti Man", which Bob Dylan called the best album of the year.
+The result of this collaboration was the album, released initially only on cassette, called AKA Grafitti Man, which Bob Dylan called the best album of the year.

 In the spring of 1987, the Graffiti Band performed with Taj Mahal at the Palomino Club in North Hollywood, California.
-At this show, George Harrison, Bob Dylan and John Fogerty got up from the audience to join Davis and Mahal in an unrehearsed set which included Fogerty's "Proud Mary" and Dylan's "Watching the River Flow", as well as classics such as "Blue Suede Shoes", "Peggy Sue", "Honey Don't", "Matchbox" and "Gone, Gone, Gone".
+At this show, George Harrison, Bob Dylan, and John Fogerty got up from the audience to join Davis and Mahal in an unrehearsed set which included Fogerty's "Proud Mary" and Dylan's "Watching the River Flow", as well as classics such as "Blue Suede Shoes", "Peggy Sue", "Honey Don't", "Matchbox" and "Gone, Gone, Gone".

 Personal life

 Davis had a relationship with Patti Daley for about ten years.
-Then he married twice, first to Tantalayo Saenz and then Kelly Brady.
+He married Tantalayo Saenz and, after his first marriage ended, he married Kelly Brady.

 In his last years, he served as drug and alcohol counselor at the American Indian Free Clinic in Long Beach.

-Davis collapsed in the laundry room of an apartment building and was pronounced dead in Venice, California, on June 22, 1988.
-Police stated his death appeared to be the result of a drug overdose.
+Davis collapsed in the laundry room of an apartment building and was pronounced dead in Venice, Los Angeles, California, on June 22, 1988.
+Police stated that his death appeared to be the result of a drug overdose.
 Davis had a fresh needle mark on one arm and burned matches and tin foil were scattered on the ground nearby.
 He was 43 years old.